-49. At this point it is extremely important to point out that recognition of a person's homosexuality by other members of the society is not an absolute.
+50. At this point it is extremely important to point out that recognition of a person's homosexuality by other members of the society is not an absolute.
 The physical appearance of homosexual men and women varies greatly, i.e., some homosexuals appear to be more or less homosexual than others, but the process of recognition is much more complex than just physical appearance and includes culture and living patterns.
 A word commonly used in the gay and lesbian community is "gaydar," a play on the word radar, i.e., the ability to recognize a homosexual person.

 Mr. XXXX, for example, exhibits overt feminine mannerisms and is "recognized" at first glance.
 Moreover, he has other personality characteristics which will mark him as homosexual in Colombia.
 He is very sensitive and quiet.
+He has endured horrific abuse in his childhood.